k-kinzal/dgeni-markdown-example/docs/ngMessages/index.md

 `ngMessage` directives are designed to handle the complexity, inheritance and priority sequencing based on the order of how the messages are defined in the template.

-Currently, the ngMessages module only contains the code for the `ngMessages` and `ngMessage` directives.
+Currently, the ngMessages module only contains the code for the `ngMessages`, `ngMessagesInclude` `ngMessage` and `ngMessageExp` directives.

 # Usage
 The `ngMessages` directive listens on a key/value collection which is set on the ngMessages attribute.